naveed-umar/naveed-umar/README.md

 ## Software Engineer — BeyByte

-- Built responsive business websites.
+- Delivered responsive business websites for international clients using React, Next.js and modern UI/UX practices.
 - Worked with real clients from discovery to delivery.
 - Collaborated on UI/UX, frontend development and project planning.
 - Focused on performance, accessibility and maintainability.